Knowinnovation/resources/_ideas_lab_guides/Application Received Letter.md

 Dear Applicant,

-Thank you for applying to attend the < event > on < event date range > in < event location >.
+Thank you for applying to attend the < event > on < event date range >.
 A selection panel is currently reviewing all applications.
 We will notify you of the panel decision by < date >.
 If you are accepted, we will need confirmation of your attendance by < RSVP deadline > to hold your space.
 If you have any questions, or your availability from < event date range > has changed, please let us know.

 Sincerely,